pvonderluft/syllabus/2014/lesson_02/README.md

 Lesson 2
 ========
-**Before:** Teach the students the basics of how the internet works.
-Maybe show a video and put on a louder sound so that everyone can hear what is being said.
-Introduce HTML and CSS as the "language" that is spoken over the web.

-The goal of these assignments is to teach you the basics of HTML.
+The goal of these assignments is to teach you the basics of HTML and CSS.

-**HTML**: A subset of XML, a way of displaying data on the web.
+**HTML**: A subset of XML, used to displaying interfaces on the web.
 The web page you are reading this on is made with HTML.
 This Markdown document compiles down to HTML.
 Here's a sample of what an HTML document looks like:

 ```html
 <html>